- Recommendation of improvements to facilities and customs and immigration procedures.

 - Has improved social contact between members

-- Employed a permanent office secretary and
+- Employed a permanent office secretariat

 - Is working throughout the Caribbean with the Caribbean Marine Association and the Caribbean Sailing Association

 - The ABMA has sent representatives to the Monaco Boat Show, Ft.
 Lauderdale Boat Show, Sea Trade Convention in Miami, Safety & Security Conferences in both Antigua & Trinidad and to a CMA Conference in Trinidad on APIS.
 ABMA leaflets are distributed at main yachting destinations in Europe, the Canaries and Florida.